mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 [(`ch5_fig08.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS08.py)
-used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig08){#fig:ch5_fig08 short-caption="First and second moment dynamics over cell the cell cycle"}
+used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig08){#fig:ch5_fig08 short-caption="First and second moment dynamics over the cell cycle"}

-In principle when measuring gene expression levels experimentally from an asynchronous culture, cells are sampled from any time point across their individual cell cycles.
+When measuring gene expression levels experimentally from an asynchronous culture, cells are sampled from any time point across their cell cycles.
 This means that the moments determined experimentally correspond to an average over the cell cycle.
-In the following section we discuss how to account for the fact that cells are not uniformly distributed across the cell cycle in order to compute these averages.
+In the following section, we discuss how to account for the fact that cells are not uniformly distributed across the cell cycle to compute these averages.

 ### Exponentially distributed ages

-As mentioned in , cells in exponential growth have exponentially distributed ages across the cell cycle, having more young cells compared to old ones.
+As mentioned in XXX, cells in exponential growth have exponentially distributed ages across the cell cycle, having more young cells compared to old ones.
-Specifically the probability of a cell being at any time point in the cell cycle is given by [@Powell1956]
+Specifically, the probability of a cell being at any time point in the cell cycle is given by [@Powell1956]
 $$
     P(a) = (\ln 2) \cdot 2^{1 - a},
     \label{seq_age_prob}
 $$
 where $a \in [0, 1]$ is the stage of the cell cycle, with $a = 0$ being the start of the cycle and $a = 1$ being the cell division.
-In we reproduce this derivation.
-It is a surprising result, but can be intuitively thought as
+In XXX we reproduce this derivation.
+It is a surprising result, but it can be intuitively thought as
-follows: If the culture is growing exponentially, that means that all the time there is an increasing number of cells.
-That means for example that if in a time interval $\Delta t$ $N$ "old" cells divided, these produced $2N$ "young" cells.
-So at any point there is always more younger than older cells.
+follows: If the culture is growing exponentially, that means that all the time, there is an increasing number of cells.
+That means, for example, that if in a time interval $\Delta t$ $N$ "old" cells divided, these produced $2N$ "young" cells.
+So at any point, there are always more younger than older cells.

 Our numerical integration of the moment equations gave us a time evolution of the moments as cells progress through the cell cycle.
-Since experimentally we sample asynchronous cells that follow Eq. $\ref{seq_age_prob}$, each time point along the moment dynamic must be weighted by the probability of having sampled a cell at such specific time point of the cell cycle.
-Without loss of generality let's focus on the first mRNA moment $\left\langle{m(t)}\right\rangle$ (the same can be applied to all other moments).
-As mentioned before, in order to calculate the first moment across the entire cell cycle we must weigh each time point by the corresponding probability that a cell is found in such point of its cell cycle.
+Since experimentally we sample asynchronous cells that follow Eq. $\ref{seq_age_prob}$, each time point along the moment dynamic must be weighted by the probability of having sampled a cell at such a specific time point of the cell cycle.
+Without loss of generality, let's focus on the first mRNA moment
+$\left\langle{m(t)}\right\rangle$ (the same can be applied to all other moments).
+As mentioned before, to calculate the first moment across the entire cell cycle, we must weigh each time point by the corresponding probability that a cell is found in such a point of its cell cycle.
 This translates to computing the integral
 $$
 \langle m \rangle_c =
 \int_{\text{beginning cell cycle}}^{\text{end cell cycle}}